- Majors & Minors

 MATH-221 Discrete Structures

 An elementary approach to fundamental algebraic concepts.
 Emphasizes logic, proof techniques, relations, functions, graphs, Boolean algebra and computer logic.
 Also stresses modular arithmetic, algebraic structures, counting principles, coding theory and finite state machines.
 Prerequisite: MATH-111 Calculus I. 4 SH.
-CC: Analytical Thought, Writing Intensive.
+CC: Analytical Thought.

 MATH-231 Foundations of Analysis

 A rigorous study of the theoretical basis of single-variable differential and integral calculus: limits, continuity, differentiation and integration.
 Prerequisite: MATH-112 Calculus II and MATH-221 Discrete Structures.
 2 SH.